D1rektX/Ghidra-to-LLVM/README.md

 rm jdk-21_linux-x64_bin.deb
 ```

+## Heap space size
+In case the heap overflows this can be adjusted in the ghidra analyzeHeadless executable.

 ## Usage
 To run the the tool, simply run the g2llvm.py script.
 It takes a single mandatory argument, the target executable.